EPIC448/Tesla_Clone_Mobile_App/README.md

 ![](https://media.giphy.com/media/xUOxeYatzejqwawi4w/giphy.gif)

->A ReactNative application that display Tesla vehicle and with there process.
+>A ReactNative application that display Tesla vehicle and with there prices.
 ---
  Using this application assumes that you have your coding environment set up for it to run.
 If not sure, check out the Setting up enviorment link below under references .